jsc329/ammonitorwiki/17-classifications.md

 Given a ‘db.path’, a ‘templateID’, and a ‘label.type’, `classifierModels()` will internally split verified records from the **scores** table into training and testing datasets according to the ‘split.proportion’ argument.
 Users should identify which classifiers to create in the ‘classifiers’ argument.
 The input to the ‘score.threshold’ argument should match a score.threshold used for this template in `scoresDetect()` to populate the **scores** table (note that this argument has nothing to do with classifying an event as a target signal or false alarm; it merely provides users with a means to specify which score threshold to use for classifier training, in case users have generated scores with the same template at multiple template score thresholds).
-Users can input a ‘seed’ to ensure reproducible results if desired.
+Users can input a ‘seed’ to encourage reproducible results if desired.
 Remaining arguments, which are defaults not discussed here, are sent to **caret** functions that create the models.

 The output of the `classifierModels()` function is a list of models, where each model itself is a list.
 Once calibrated, finalized models can